The importance of Holy Mass in the education and formation of our children cannot be overstated.

-St. Francis of Assisi School is pleased to offer Mass for the sanctification and well being of our school children.
+St. Francis of Assisi School is pleased to offer Holy Mass for the sanctification and well being of our school children.
 Students in Grades 3-6 begin Monday, Thursday and Friday with Mass.
-All students, Preschool through Grade 6, attend Mass on Wednesday.
+All students, Preschool through Grade 6, attend Mass together on Wednesday.

-The decision to include daily Mass plays a very significant part in our school culture.
-Each morning students are afforded a time for prayer and reflection; they are encouraged to give thanks for what has been and to contemplate the day ahead.
+The decision to include Holy Mass as part of our day plays a very significant role in our school culture.
+Each morning, students are afforded a time for prayer and reflection; they are encouraged to give thanks for what has been, and to contemplate the day ahead.